 Do you know what your support process looks like to a customer?
 It’s pretty easy to see what it looks like on your side.
-Internally, you get a ticket, you do some troubleshooting, and send back a reply.
-Maybe they will get a survey once it’s resolved.
+Internally, you get a ticket, you do some troubleshooting and send back a reply.
+Maybe your customer will get a survey once it’s resolved.
 Easy right?

 From the perspective of the customer, it might not have been so easy.
-They’ve encountered a problem, tried out some simple problem solving, searched in the help center, filled out a contact form, waited for 6 hours, received a reply back, tried out the steps you suggested – problem solved.
-Maybe your support journey has more or less the same steps as these, but without mapping them out, you won’t know.
-Only a surprising 25% of businesses have mapped out their online customer journey, according to Altimeter.
+They had a problem, tried out some simple problem solving, searched in the help center, filled out a contact form, waited for 6 hours, received a reply back and tried out the steps you suggested.
+Finally, their problem was solved.
+The steps in your support journey may look different but without mapping them out, you won’t know.
+Surprisingly, only 54% of businesses have mapped out their online customer journey, according to Altimeter.

-Support Journey mapping involves looking at all of the possible touchpoints a customer may have with your support desk.
-This could involve self service, calling into your support team, or the email chain to a resolution.
-Many touch points might have multiple entries.
-For example – did they receive an emailed invoice and reply back to it with a question?
+Support journey mapping involves looking at all of the possible touchpoints a customer may have with your support desk.
+This could involve self-service, calling into your support team or the email chain to a resolution.
+Many touchpoints might have multiple entries.
+For example, did they receive an invoice via email and reply back to it with a question?
 Or did the customer check their bank account and email the support team directly to confirm?

-It can seem overwhelming to tackle the journey mapping process in your support team, but your first hand customer knowledge is essential.
-Below, we break down the process step by step using our experiences to make it manageable.
-By blueprinting your customer service processes, you’ll be able to see where friction is being created.
-This is a key first step to improving your customer’s experience.
+Tackling the journey mapping process with your support team may seem difficult but your first-hand customer knowledge is essential.
+Below, we break down the process step by step, using our experiences to make it manageable.
+When you take a closer look at your customer service processes, you’ll be able to see where friction exists.
+This is a key first step to improving the customer experience.

 Decide which piece of the journey you’d like to focus on.
-Mapping the entire support experience can feel overwhelming to start.
-A common one I like to start with is the cancellation flow.
-This might seem counter-intuitive, but a good cancellation flow can actually be your best mechanism against churn.
+Mapping the entire support experience can feel overwhelming.
+A common one we like to start with is the cancellation flow.
+This might seem counter-intuitive but a good cancellation flow can actually be your best mechanism against churn.